Brand development that increases sales velocity, guaranteed.

 Fedex Logo With Hidden Message

 Strength!
 Power!
 Reliability!
-When you look closer at the FedEx logo, you can see a little arrow pointing to the right!
+When you look more closely at the FedEx logo, you can see a small arrow pointing to the right!
 The bold Federal Express logo incorporates all of these qualities.
 The little arrow is a charming touch and a strong example of a subliminal message in a logo’s imagery.
 No offense, Toblerone bear.
 It’s one of those things that once you see it, you’ll always see it first when watching a FedEx truck drive by.

 Goodwill